hmchen-github/genai-toolbox/docs/en/resources/sources/kuzu.md

 | enableCompression  | bool     | false        | Enables or disables data compression.
 Default is true.                           |
 | readOnly           | bool     | false        | Sets the database to read-only mode if true.
 Default is false.                   |
 | maxDbSize          | uint64   | false        | Maximum database size in bytes (e.g., 5368709120 for 5GB).                      |

+For a complete list of available configuration options, refer to the [Kuzu SystemConfig options](https://pkg.go.dev/github.com/kuzudb/go-kuzu#SystemConfig).